victorfu14/victorfu14.github.io/header/about.markdown

 I like travel, road trips, outdoors, and photography.
 I mainly take photos when I travel but am actively trying to use photography as a way to express my take on everyday life as well.

-I LOVE to cook, which is a habit I picked up during covid days.
+Apart from going outside, I also love to cook, which is a habit I picked up during covid days.
 Food is the universal love language and I find a lot of commonalities among various cultures through food.

-I also like to read, although I must admit I have not read much in recent years.
+I enjoy reading, although I must admit I have not read much in recent years.
 Some of my favorite books are *Blindness* by José Saramango, *Siddhartha* by Hermann Hesse, *Pictures of Dorian Gray* by Oscar Wilde, *Flowers for Algernon* by Daniel Keyes, and *Hong Lou Meng* by Cao Xueqin.

 <!-- Alright, we are all naive children in front of the universe of thoughts. -->